lukasz-r/-linux_how-tos/basic_concepts.md

 ## \file_pl

 \file_anc

 : in \Linux, everything is a \file_lnk

 \pathname_anc

-: a string used to identify a file, containing zero or more slashes
+: a string used to identify a \file_lnk, containing zero or more slashes

 \absolute_pathname_anc

 : a \pathname_lnk beginning with one or more slashes

 \filename_anc

 : a \pathname_lnk component containing no slashes

 + each \filename_lnk is thus a \pathname_lnk